RobinLinus/coins-legacy/notes/intermediate-hash.md

 Savings in comparison to the full transaction: `96 bytes ~ 50%`.

+### Side Notes
+- Any number of inputs can be compressed down to 32 bytes.
+- Any standard input data is roughly `TXID + public key + signature` which is about `32+32+64 bytes = 128 bytes`.
+That fits well our constraint of chunks having 64 bytes.
+- We can compress the suffix even further.
+The `locktime`, the `value`, the `output count` and the opcodes in the `scriptPubKey` have low entropy.

 ### Malleability of Proofs
 To parse all outputs from a suffix we need to get told the position of the `outputs count` within the suffix.
 One might argue that this leaves too much room for malleability.
 A counterargument is that the verifier can check the consistency of the position by parsing all outputs and performing a sanity check on all values.